 5. Keep your Internet usage private with TunnelBear

-Governments, advertisers, hackers and even your ISP.
-At any given moment, these groups are keeping an eye on what websites you visit, who you communicate with, and just about everything you do online.
-Using a TunnelBear eliminates many of the ways your Internet activities are tracked and also prevents the risk that your personal data could be hijacked on risky networks like public Wi-fi.
+Governments, advertisers, hackers and even your ISP can keep a regular eye on what websites you visit, who you communicate with, and just about everything you do online.
+Using TunnelBear eliminates many of the ways your Internet activities are tracked and also prevents the risk that your personal data could be hijacked on risky networks like public Wi-fi.
 It’s also really easy.
-For more, check out our explainer.
+For more information, have a look at our "Why VPN" page.

 With these 5 simple steps implemented on any new (or any existing) computer, you’ll be well on your way to achieving badass, Grizzly-grade security.